 Each carrier has its own domain, so if you need to compile a list of SMS email addresses, you can find complete lists online.
 However, in order to use the correct domain, you need to know the carrier of the mobile phone number.
 Below, we cover why you might need to use an SMS email address.

 Before listing potential uses for SMS email messages, let’s consider what differentiates email from SMS text messages.

-Emails are used to send potentially lengthy messages that are sometimes intended to be kept for future reference.
-They can include images and attachments.
-Therefore, they are more customizable and are great for marketing.
+Email marketing is utilized to send potentially lengthy messages that are sometimes intended to be kept for future reference.
+It can include images and attachments, making it a highly customizable tool that is effective for marketing purposes.